NoraEscudero2b/GithubProfile/README.md

-# Hola, my name is Nora 🐭
+# Hi, my name is Nora 🐭
 ### And Im an Estudent of animation and videogames at [<img src="https://www.cevbarcelona.com/wp-content/uploads/2018/08/favicon.png" width=48>](https://www.cevbarcelona.com/)

 I am 19 years old and I would like to do 2D and 3D animation.